-This section explains how to share data between Universal Windows Platform (UWP) apps, including how to use the Share contract, copy and paste, and drag and drop.
+This section explains how to share data between Universal Windows Platform (UWP) apps, including how to use the Share contract, copy and paste, drag and drop, and app services.

 The Share contract is one way users can quickly exchange data between apps.
 For example, a user might want to share a webpage with their friends using a social networking app, or save a link in a notes app to refer to later.
 Consider using a Share contract if your app receives content in scenarios that a user can quickly complete while in the context of another app.